vedantdere/GPT-OSS-Pytorch/README.md

 ---

 ## 🙏 Credits
-* Special thanks to the Hugging Face Transformers team for their exceptional open-source work.
+Special thanks to the Hugging Face Transformers team for their exceptional open-source work.
 This Reimplementation is primarily inspired by Hugging Face Transformers integration but presented in a much simpler, more beginner-friendly way for easier understanding.

+## 🙌 Inspiration

+This work draws significant inspiration from Andrej Karpathy’s minGPT.

 ---